jtaby/Waldo/README.md

 ## Usage

 - Download VimAck.zip and put the .app in your Applications folder
-- Put the bundled VimAck.vim plugin in your plugins/ directory for vim
+- Launch VimAck.app to install the Vim plugin

-  _If you're using [Janus](https://github.com/carlhuda/janus), put VimAck.vim in ~/.vim/plugins_

 - Open MacVim.app and trigger VimAck using the `<leader>f` mapping

 *NOTE:* Make sure you `cd` into your project folder.
 If you don't,